Generic filters

 • Summer weekends in the Hamilton Gardens’ Gourmet in the Gardens is a fun way to spend the evening.
 Here, handpicked food trucks popular with locals offer tasty cuisines from around the world.
 Bring a picnic rug and enjoy the entertainment.

-• Walkato River walks
+• Waikato River walks

 • Cambridge’s Avantidrome is a great bike skills park with free entry